John Ogden (academic): Early teaching career

 Ogden began teaching at a common school in Crestline, Ohio in 1842.
 Throughout the 1840s he continued to teach in small schools until he was named principal of a grammar school in Columbus.
 From 1853 to 1855, he attended Ohio Wesleyan University and also served as an instructor there.
 In the early 1860s, he moved to Minnesota from Ohio and served as the founding principal of the Winona State Normal School (later known as Winona State University).

 Military career

 Not long after arriving at Winona State Normal School, Ogden enlisted to fight in the American Civil War.
 He served in the 1st Wisconsin Cavalry Regiment.
 He received commissions as a second lieutenant, first lieutenant, and captain, but was captured by the Confederacy in 1864 and was held prisoner until the war ended.
-He was held as a prisoner or war in South Carolina and Georgia.
+He was held as a prisoner of war in South Carolina and Georgia.
 At one point, he did escape but was recaptured.